learn-co-curriculum/git-github-viewing-git-history/README.md

 ```

 We're creating a [markdown][] file (indicated by the `.md` extension) so we can
 use GitHub markdown to add some formatting to our file.
+Markdown provides a
+simple syntax for adding common formatting (bold or italics, headings, links,
+images, ordered and unordered lists, etc.) to a text file without having to
+write HTML.

 Next we'll stage our new file and make our initial commit: